kscott94/bioinformatics_bootcamp/python_module/python_exercises.md

 ### 2. Random sequence generator
 * Watch this youtube video about the random package: https://www.youtube.com/watch?v=KzqSDvzOFNA
 * Write a function to generate a random sequence of DNA.
-Allow the user to specifiy length of random sequence and GC content.
+Allow the user to specify length of random sequence and GC content.
 Output the random sequence in fasta format

 ### 3. Describe a sequence